- Code BIOL2115

 - Areas of interest Physiology, Biology

 Physiology is the study of how plants and animals operate at all levels from the cell to organs and organ systems, and how all of these work together to maintain normal function.
-Plant and animal systems have evolved by very different pathways, but there are striking parallels as well as differences in how hormones and other biomolecules interact in day-to-day life, and how they govern metabolic processes and reproduction.
+Plant and animal systems have evolved by very different pathways, but there are striking parallels as well as differences in how hormones and other biomolecules interact in day-to-day life, and how they govern metabolic processes, growth and performance.
 This course explores physiological processes from a comparative perspective, examining how physiological innovation has underpinned the evolution of complexity in both in plants and animals.

 Learning OutcomesOn satisfying the requirements of this course, students will have the knowledge and skills to:

-- Understand and predict the physiological responses of plants and animals to environmental stresses including temperature extremes and starvation.
+- Understand and predict the physiological responses of plants and animals to environmental stresses including temperature extremes and starvation;

-- Use observation and laboratory experimentation to generate and test physiological hypotheses.
+- Use observation and laboratory experimentation to generate and test physiological hypotheses;

 - Work as a research team and provide effective peer support and feedback.